zinic/abseta/docs/setting.md

 the newly christened Hulut volcano showing no signs of slowing.
 It would erupt slowly over the coming decades, rendering one of the few relatively habitable locations of the Black Desert otherwise uninhabitable.

+##### Abandonment of Scriptwriting

+In response to the events at Osukla, fearful that this kind of power could spiral out of control of the Ortu Cabal, they began a secret campaign against any well known controllers within their political reach.
+The controllers that joined the Ortu were spared and forced to secrecy about scriptwriting.
+Those that refused to yield to the Ortu were killed at best and enslaved at worst.

+Devices become more primitive over the coming century with no one to author new scripts.
+Most operators are still effective despite many nation states outright banning device use without some kind of license or registration for the purposes of alerting the Ortu.

+Device and technological advances slow while the Ortu devolves into splintered groups.
+In the remaining century or so before the beginning of the uplift, several Ortu derivatives begin to consolidate power more openly.
+Instead of waging wars, these new public faces of the ancient order take over manufacturing and trade.
+They use this immense concentration of economic power to assert their political will.

 ### The Uplift

 4224sp - 5350sp